 Users are responsible for maintaining the security of their own IT Systems accounts and passwords and may not share passwords.
-Passwords must conform to those published guidelines found at HCU Password Requ00irements.
+Passwords must conform to those published guidelines found at Accessing HCU's Student Systems.
 Users are presumed to be responsible for any activity carried out under their IT Systems accounts or posted on their personal web pages.